 In the early days of video streaming, viewers were willing to endure a frustrating playback experience to gain access to exclusive content.
 As the number of content providers sharing their content among multiple distributors has grown, Quality of Experience (QoE) has become vital to viewer retention.

 One way to track QoE is for the player to send QoE data to the CDN.
 This requires players and clients to adopt a software development kit (SDK).
 And given the broad diversity in playback devices, client-side QoE metrics are nearly impossible to capture consistently.
 The Estimate Rebuffer algorithm mitigates the need for player/client changes or SDK adoption.
 It’s an estimate because it doesn’t need information sent via beacons from the client side.
-However, given its breadth across the data center and delivery networks, it provides much sharper insight to the root cause of QoE issues compared to client side alone.
+However, given its breadth across the data center and delivery networks, it provides much sharper insight into the root cause of QoE issues compared to the client side alone.

 The Estimate Rebuffer tool identifies QoE issues using server-side client access logs from the video services on our platform.
 To evaluate QoE, it uses three pieces of information: